Back to Blog

 How to prepare for the admissions assessment

-• Complete the assessment on a laptop or desktop as it is not mobile-friendly.
+• Complete the assessment on a laptop or desktop; the evaluation is not mobile-friendly.

 • Set aside 15 minutes of uninterrupted, dedicated time.